Kassaking7/eLibraryManagementSystem/README.md

 To start the project:
 * Turn on database and run the commands to creating the tables with sample data.
 * Open idea, modify application-dev.yml file (located [here](https://github.com/Kassaking7/eLibraryManagementSystem/blob/main/LibraryBackend/src/main/resources/application-dev.yml)), use the password and username of your database.
-Then run the Java code (Backend)
+Then run the Java code.
+It will take some time for those who run Springboot Project first time since idea will automatically install the required dependency (Backend)
 * Open terminal.
 Choose a file and do
 ```
 npx create-next-app@latest nextjs-blog --use-npm --example "https://github.com/vercel/next-learn/tree/master/basics/learn-starter"